 Dominic speaks fluent French and oversees translation work within J A Kemp.
-He will be relocating the J A Kemp's Paris office later in 2018.
+He has recently relocated to J A Kemp's Paris office.
 For more information click here.

 Before joining J A Kemp in 2002 Dominic spent several years working as a Research Fellow at the University of Cambridge following his PhD, which helped him gain a strong understanding of academic culture and practical research environments.
 This experience helps Dominic deal effectively with clients from that background and his portfolio balance reflects this.
 A high proportion of his work originates from leading UK universities and Dominic visits academics on a regular basis.